isaacullah/isaacullah.github.io/CompArchLab/index.md

 ### Recent Events

 Recently, the Computational Archaeology Lab hosted the first SDSU Experimental Archaeology Workshop.
 More information about the workshop can be found in [this post](http://isaacullah.github.io/2017-SDSU-Experimental-Archaeology-Workshop/).
+The SDSU Daily Aztec published a [nice article about the workshop as well.](http://www.thedailyaztec.com/81681/news/anthropology-students-use-primitive-tools-funded-by-student-success-fee/)

 <figure>
 	<a href="/images/CompArch_ExArch.jpg"><img src="/images/CompArch_ExArch.jpg" alt="The Computational Archaeology Lab set up for the Experimental Archaeology Workshop."></a>